getartistry/artistry/wp-content/plugins/media-library-assistant/readme.txt

 == Changelog ==

+= 2.75 =
+* Fix: Accomodate Admin Columns (and Pro) update to PHP namespaces; eliminate "deprecated" warnings.
+* Fix: For IPIC/EXIF mapping rules, numeric values can now be mapped into the Title standard field.
+* Fix: When Admin Columns Pro 4.0.x is active, a PHP Warning/Uncaught Error regarding argument count mismatch has been eliminated.
+The error occurs in ACP 4.0.3 and earlier, but not in ACP 4.0.14 and later.
+* Fix: For Settings/Media Library Assistant Uploads tab, a PHP Fatal error when bulk-selecting items from the "Search Known Types" list has been corrected.
+* Fix: For Settings/Media Library Assistant Uploads tab, a PHP Notice when adding an custom item with a non-empty Description has been corrected.

 = 2.74 =
 * New: The "MLA Substitution Parameter Hooks Example" plugin has been enhanced with a `current_term:` prefix that returns values from the term(s) present in the `$_REQUEST` variables.
 * Fix: Cross-Site Scripting vulnerabilities have been removed from the Media/Assistant and Settings/Media Library assistant admin submenu screens.